Reserve Bank Of India

 (a) Banks shall continue to review and publish Base Rate as hitherto.

-(b) Existing loans and credit limits linked to the Base Rate shall continue till repayment or renewal, as the case may be.
+(b) Existing loans and credit limits linked to the Base Rate/ BPLR shall continue till repayment or renewal, as the case may be.

 Provided that existing borrowers shall have the option to move to the Marginal Cost of Funds based Lending Rate (MCLR) linked loan at mutually acceptable terms.